AI Use Cases/Financial Services

 What is the timeframe to deploy AI multi-lingual content personalization?

-Typical deployment takes 10-14 weeks from contract to production.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 involve core banking platform integration and compliance ruleset configuration; weeks 4-6 cover model training on your historical campaigns and market performance data; weeks 7-10 include pilot deployment with one relationship manager team and compliance review; weeks 11-14 cover full production rollout and team training.
-Most Financial Services clients see measurable results within 60 days of go-live: relationship managers report 40% faster access to localized collateral, and compliance review time drops meaningfully.
+A rollout like this is scoped to show measurable results within 60 days of go-live: localized collateral reaching relationship managers in hours instead of days, and meaningfully lower compliance review time.

 What are the key benefits of using AI for multi-lingual content personalization in Financial Services?